hrntsm/HoaryFox/README.md

 ## How to use

-Input file path you want to modeling and output some STB tag data(StbClumn, StbGirder, StbPost, StbBeam, StbBrace).
+Input file path you want to modeling and output some STB tag data(StbClumn, StbGirder, StbPost, StbBeam, StbBrace, StbSlab).

+It supports version 1.x, but version 2.x is non-compliant.
 If you need more infomation, refer to below youtube movie or send direct messege to my twitter account.

 [![](https://img.youtube.com/vi/zxkE5YmaUKk/0.jpg)](https://www.youtube.com/watch?v=zxkE5YmaUKk)